Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Statement of Main Theorem

 \subsection{Structure of the Proof}

 We briefly outline the proof of Theorem \ref{aprioriestimates}:\\

-{\bf STEP 0}: Assuming that $\mathcal O_{0,\infty}$ and $\mathcal O_{1,4}$ are controlled, we prove the bounds on the metric components, from which we derive preliminary estimates such as Sobolev embedding and the estimates for transport equations.
+{\bf STEP 0}: Assuming that $\mathcal O_{0,\infty}$ and $\mathcal O_{1,4}$ are controlled, we prove the bounds on the metric components, from which we derive preliminary estimates such as the Sobolev embedding theorem and the estimates for transport equations.
 (Section \ref{secbasic}).\\

 {\bf STEP 1}: Assuming $\mathcal R<\infty$, $\mathcal R(S)<\infty$ and $\tilde{\mathcal O}_{3,2}<\infty$, we prove that $\mathcal O\leq C(\mathcal O_0,\mathcal R(S))$.
 (Sections \ref{secRicciL4}, \ref{secRicciL2})\\